performous/performous/data/themes/default-booth/www/images/languages/readme.md

 Each image in this folder corresponds to the language(s) of the songs.
 For example, if a song is in English, the corresponding image would be `English.jpg`.

-## SVG files and Vue components

-You can also use SVG files.
-These however have to be wrapped inside a Vue component.
-You can place the Vue component inside `js/Components/Common/Flags`, like before, the language corresponds to the Vue file, for example, `English.vue`.
+You can also use SVG files instead of JPG files.
+In these cases, the SVG file will be embedded into the page.